 For more information on Canada, download Access Canada.

 About the Trade Mission

-Enterprise Ireland will organise business meetings and events in Toronto and Ottawa, led by the Minister for Jobs, Enterprise & Innovation, Mary Mitchell O’Connor TD.
+Enterprise Ireland will organise business meetings and events in Toronto and Ottawa, led by the Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D.
 Government led, high profile events of this nature are extremely useful for Enterprise Ireland client companies as an opportunity to build relationships and establish credibility in the market.

 The attitude towards Ireland in Canada is overwhelmingly positive.
 Relations between Ireland and Canada are close, based on family ties, cultural affinities, and shared democratic political traditions.
 Almost 3.9 million Canadians or 13% of the population claim some Irish ancestry.
 This helps a great deal in opening doors and establishing rapport.
 Ireland’s positive image in Canada will add to the level of attention that we can expect to receive in the country.